Build an Amazon Store with WordPress for FREE

 Adding Amazon Products to the Store

-We first have to think about the structure of our store, think about the categories and the organization of products.
+What is a store without products to sell?
+Next in our “How to Build an Amazon Store with WordPress” guide, we must think about the structure of our store… think about the categories and the organization of our super cool products.
 So, let’s first create new categories in WordPress to which we can add our products.

 I’ll simply go to Google’s Keyword Tool to find key phrases with easy competition and I’ll use those for my category names.
 You can also use Market Samurai for keyword research and other SEO related research.
 So, the key phrases I selected are: